 - Two new lanes in each direction

 - Local arterial improvements

 - 10 new transit centers

 - 50 percent transit service increase

 - Direct access ramps for transit and carpools

 - Environmental enhancements, including stormwater and habitat improvements

 What projects are currently unfunded?

-Several critical funding gaps remain in the corridor, specifically at the I-405/SR 167 interchange and between Renton and Bellevue.
-These projects are part of the I-405 master plan (PDF) and will be constructed as funding becomes available.
+Several critical funding gaps remain in the corridor, including priority projects at the I-405/SR 167 interchange and the portion of I-405 between Renton and Bellevue.
+These projects will be constructed as funding becomes available.

 Current funded I-405 improvement projects underway include: